theblacksnow95/Born2beroot/README.md

   - Learn how to implement and document configuration choices 📝
   - Build critical skills for a career in IT or cybersecurity 🔒

-## 📘 Practical guide to the proyect
+## 📘 Practical guide to the project

 ## 1. Install the virtual machine